-- When referral to the Remediation Lab is indicated, the Clinical Instructor completes a Nursing Skills Lab Referral for Remediation (see Appendix C).
-Students shall not be referred to the Skills Lab without the proper documentation.
-Referral documentation shall include: - List of skills the student has been unable to successfully perform - Whether instruction and/or re-testing for competency is required - o Date and signature of Clinical Instructor and student - Student directions contained on the form are explained by the Clinical Instructor, which include: - Student must contact the Lab Coordinator to arrange an appointment - Remediation must be completed within seven days of notice, unless otherwise documented on the referral form and arranged with the Lab Coordinator - Student must bring the referral form to the Lab on date of appointment - Upon completion of successful remediation, a copy of the Nursing Skills Lab Referral for Remediation and a Remediation Summary are given to the student to present to the Clinical Instructor upon return to the clinical area. - If remediation is not accomplished within 7 days, the Lab Coordinator shall notify the Clinical Faculty, Course Faculty, and Program Coordinator. - Original copies of the Nursing Skills Lab Referral for Remediation and Remediation Summary will be filed in the student's record.
+- The clinical instructor completes a Nursing Skills Lab Referral for Remediation (see Appendix C).
+Students shall not be referred to the skills lab without the proper documentation.
+Referral documentation shall include: - o List of skills the student has been unable to successfully perform - Whether instruction and/or re-testing for competency is required - o Date and signature of the clinical instructor and student - Student directions contained on the form are explained by the clinical instructor, which include: - o Student must contact the lab coordinator to arrange an appointment - Remediation must be completed within seven days of notice, unless otherwise documented on the referral form and arranged with the lab coordinator - o Student must bring the referral form to the lab on the date of appointment - Upon completion of successful remediation, a copy of the Nursing Skills Lab Referral for Remediation and a Remediation Summary are given to the student to present to the clinical instructor upon return to the clinical area. - If remediation is not accomplished within 7 days, the lab coordinator shall notify the clinical faculty, course faculty, and program coordinator. - Original copies of the Nursing Skills Lab Referral for Remediation and Remediation Summary will be filed in the student's record.